• Templates

 Autonomy

-Start the day with tasks that we like and have complete control, such as creating documents that do not require a third-party.
+Being able to do things by yourself without needing input from others can be a strong motivator.
+To exploit this, start the day with tasks that you like and over which you have complete control, such as creating documents that don’t require a third-party.
 When we have the mindset of doing things we want to rather than have to, our motivation increases, giving us more focus and energy.

 Competence

-Try to request to do more of the tasks that we are good at or challenging tasks.
+Try to request to do more of the tasks that you’re good at or challenging tasks.
 Research shows that our motivation is much higher when we can apply our strengths.

 Relatedness

 Make connections with colleagues.
-Although the pandemic makes this a little harder, you should find ways to connect outside of work, such as having wellness days in which everyone does some exercise or meditation together.
+Although the distance created through working from home makes this a little harder, you should find ways to connect outside of work.
+For instance, you could organize wellness days in which everyone does some exercise or meditation together.

 How-to-focus-quote-3